 - Lock pressure cooker cover into place.
 Set the pressure to high for 35-40 minutes.
 Allow a 10 minute natural release.

 - After all pressure has been released, open pressure cooker and gently remove the pan.
 Remove the foil and paper towel and dab off any liquid that may have accumulated.

-- The center will be a bit jiggly, but don't worry.
+- The center (no more than an inch) will be slightly jiggly (not wet, JIGGLY), but don't worry.
 The heat that is trapped inside will continue to cook the center while the cheesecake cools.

 - Mix together the sour cream and sugar and then spread on the hot cheesecake.